French Riviera wildfire not spreading but still uncontrolled

-LE LUC, France (AP) — Firefighters have tamed but not fully controlled a huge wildfire blazing through the backcountry of the French Riviera, a regional administrator said Friday.
+LE LUC, France (AP) — Firefighters have tamed but not fully controlled a huge wildfire blazing through the backcountry of the French Riviera, the top state official in the region said Friday.

 The prefect of the Var region, Evence Richard, told reporters that the fire was considered stabilized, meaning not spreading.
 But he warned that rising temperatures and a changing wind forecast for the weekend could bring more bad news.